 The first affirmative, or sponsorship, speech, which is delivered by the author of the bill or a sponsor, differs from other speeches.
 Unlike regular speeches, a sponsorship must completely introduce the audience to the topic.
 Additionally, because it is the first speech on a piece of legislation, it is entirely scripted and needs to be completed before the session begins.
 A sponsorship speech has two goals: to introduce and to advocate.
-A sponsoring debater must introduce some global or national problem to the audience and explain how her bill or resolution addresses that problem.
-Then, she must advocate for her plan by explaining to the audience why her proposal is the best possible solution.
+A sponsoring debater must introduce some global or national problem to the audience and explain how their bill or resolution addresses that problem.
+Then, they must advocate for their plan by explaining to the audience why their proposal is the best possible solution.

 The rules for the sponsorship speech vary by league and geographic location.
-The National Forensic League rules dictate that the speech be the same length as every other speech, three minutes.
-One of the chief differences between the sponsorship and other speeches under NFL rules is that the sponsorship is followed by two minutes of cross-examination as opposed to only one.
-This requires the author to be more prepared to defend both her bill and her specific reasons for advocating the bill.
+The National Speech & Debate Association rules dictate that the speech be the same length as every other speech, three minutes.
+One of the chief differences between the sponsorship and other speeches under NSDA rules is that the sponsorship is followed by two minutes of cross-examination as opposed to only one.
+This requires the author to be more prepared to defend both their bill and their specific reasons for advocating the bill.
 Other leagues may require the sponsorship to be a four-minute speech, with varying cross-examination times.
 Regardless of the specific format, the sponsor must convey a large amount of information in a relatively short time.